tweag/python-monorepo-example/2017-08-10-linear-types-packed-data.md

 Why would anybody want to do such a thing?
 Because,

 * There are no pointers _at all_ in this representation.
 This means that the garbage collector never needs to traverse this structure.
+  Less work for the garbage collector means more predictable latencies and better throughput.
-* It is a very cache friendly representation.
+* It is a very cache friendly representation, because data commonly accessed together lives contiguously in memory.
 * You may be sending or receiving this tree over the network, and working directly on an array-of-byte representation saves the cost of serializing and deserializing data, which is a common bottleneck in